bilgino/angularforddd/README.md

 ## Application-, Domain-, Infrastructure- and UI Services

 One downside of sharing and binding state through services is that they are coupled to the view.
-Delayed changes to the state must be managed by asynchronous binding techniques to **keep the shared state in sync**.
-However, with EventEmitters, Subjects or BehaviorSubjects we share data through notifications.
-We subscribe and react to state changes using notification services.
+Delayed state transitions must be managed through asynchronous techniques to **keep the shared state in sync**.
+However, with EventEmitters, Subjects or BehaviorSubjects we share data through event notifications.
+We subscribe and react to state transitions using notification services.
 Those notifications are more than just changes to bound values.

 **» Application Service**<br/>